Kejawèn: Majapahit Pancasila

 Majapahit Pancasila (Note: Full "Sanaata Dharma Majapahit Pancasila", acronym "Sadhar Mapan") was founded by W. Hardjanta Pardjapangarsa.
 It is based in Javanese Hindu-yogic practices, c.q.
 Kundalini yoga, rather than Balinese ritual practice as is prevalent in Parisada Hindu Dharma.
 According to Hardjanta, his meditation practices also lead to invulnerability for knives, daggers and other weapons.

 Spread of Kebatinan

 Malaysia

 Kebatinan beliefs have spread to some parts of Malaysia, wherein certain individuals have combined it with Islamic concepts (e.g. proclaiming themselves to be new-age Islamic prophets but delivering messages that are a combination of Islamic and kebatinan beliefs).
 This has led to the Malaysian Islamic authorities declaring elements of kebatinan to be "syirik" (shirk) and un-Islamic.
 Kebatinan interpretations of Islam are widespread in Malaysia among practitioners of silat, traditional healers, and some preachers (such as Ariffin Mohammed and other self-proclaimed Islamic prophets).

 Netherlands

-In the Netherlands, the former colonial power in Indonesia, some kebatinan-groups are active.
+In the Netherlands, the former colonial power in Indonesia, some kejawèn-groups are active.